 The musician -- who was notorious for his wry sense of humor -- embraced the chance to play a more extreme version of himself, turning New Girl’s version of Prince into an all-knowing love guru.
 Writers were even sure to infuse elements of his personality into the episode, including his love of pancakes and penchant for ping-pong.

-“He really has great instincts for comedy,” Meriwether told the Today show of Prince's acting.
+“He really has great instincts for comedy,” Meriwether told the Today show.
 “He knew the show really well.
 His vibe played in really well with Zooey because she's more outgoing and louder and goofier.
 He's laid-back and very wise, an extremely cool sort of oracle."

 In the episode’s climactic moment, Prince would take the stage to perform his new song “Fallinlove2nite.”
 With cameras rolling, he improvised, pulling out a megaphone and asking the partygoers, “Does anyone want to fall in love tonight?”

 “Everyone cheered,” Meriwether recalled of the cast’s response.
 “We hadn’t asked them to.
 It was just a feeling.
 You just had to shout out.
 The megaphone made the song suddenly feel like a movement, like a political rally, like we were all standing there together that night in support of falling in love.
 It was brilliant.”